PAskey/SPDT/README.md

 # SPDT
 A package to support SPDT data analyses.
+Source code at: https://github.com/PAskey/SPDT

 # Installation
 Install with devtools package from PAskey github account